PaulBoye-py/third-sem-exam/README.md

 cat /directory-gotten-from-jenkins/
 ```

 This will display the password to unlock Jenkins at  <http://public-ip-address>:8080>.
 You can log in to the server using this.

-Create a pipeline, set up your github and AWS credentials, and you're ready to begin.
+---

+## Deploying with Jenkins

+Once logged into Jenkins, you will be creating 2 pipelines.
+But before then, setup your github and AWS credentials on Jenkins.

+- The first pipeline will create an EKS Cluster using the terraform configuration files in the [`k8s`](https://github.com/PaulBoye-py/third-sem-exam/tree/main/k8s) file.
+Set up your Source Code Manager(SCM) as GitHub, select this repository, and select [`eks-Jenkinsfile`](https://github.com/PaulBoye-py/third-sem-exam/blob/main/eks-Jenkinsfile) as the `Jenkinsfile` and continue to build the deployment.

+- The second pipeline will create the deployments for nginx-conroller, prometheus, and the apps using files in  [`nginx-ingress`](https://github.com/PaulBoye-py/third-sem-exam/tree/main/nginx-ingress), [`nginx-controller`](https://github.com/PaulBoye-py/third-sem-exam/tree/main/nginx-controller), [`prometheus`](https://github.com/PaulBoye-py/third-sem-exam/tree/main/prometheus), [`sock-shop`](https://github.com/PaulBoye-py/third-sem-exam/tree/main/sock-shop), and [`voting-app`](https://github.com/PaulBoye-py/third-sem-exam/tree/main/voting-app).
+Set up your Source Code Manager(SCM) as GitHub, select this repository, and select [`Jenkinsfile`](https://github.com/PaulBoye-py/third-sem-exam/blob/main/Jenkinsfile) as the `Jenkinsfile` and continue to build the deployment.

+---

 ## Folder Structure